-This section continues to explores aqueous chemical reactions.
+This section continues to explore aqueous chemical reactions.
 First, we examine the forces competing when a solid dissolves in water (or not).
 Second, we examine how chemists use chemical symbols to represent the changes that occur during a precipitation reaction, including writing complete and net ionic equations.
 The section below provides a more detailed description of these topics, worked examples, practice problems and a glossary of important terms.

 - Describe the behavior of ionic salts when dissolved in water.
 Describe why salts dissolve and explain the forces that cause this to occur.